Dunttus/webptomp4/README.md

 # webptomp4
 **Webp to mp4 video converter**
-Didint find any good webp to mp4 offline converter so i made simple one with Python3.
+Didin't find any good webp to mp4 offline converter so i made simple one with Python3.
 Tested with WSL ubuntu 22.04.5LTS and Windows 11.
 # Requirement:
 Any OS that supports python3
 * Python3